 These services are best delivered by an individual with over a decade of experience in business and technology, with the insight needed to recommend solutions that will meet core business requirements.

 Getting Started with Your vCIO

-Finally, they will need to understand the budgetary landscape — is your business going to be able to make significant investments in technology in the near future, or are you looking for ways to reduce overall expenses and maximise computer lifespan?
+Finally, they will need to understand the budgetary landscape — is your business going to be able to make significant investments in technology in the near future, or are you investigating how to reduce overall expenses and maximize computer lifespan?
 All of this information will go into their overarching analysis, as they attempt to plot a workable technology roadmap for your business.